Joe Pimentel Business Interview

 What were some of the steps you had to take to start Luce Farm?

-The [year after we were hired to harvest], we decided to grow a larger amount – we did about 3,000 plants.
-We thought we’d be able to grow the raw product and sell it to people making CBD products, but we were unable to.
+The year after we were hired to harvest, we decided to grow a larger number of plants, totaling approximately 3,000.
+We expected to be able to grow the raw product and sell it to companies that make CBD products, but we were unable to.

-So, we kind of fine-tuned our recipes and started making our products.
-We went to farmers’ markets and stores with [our CBD] in the state of Vermont and people started going crazy about it.
-You know, this was in 2017, before the CBD craze had hit.
-When we started growing here, we were one 1 of 14 farms and now there are over 600.
-With that, we were one of the only people at the farmers’ markets with CBD products and people were going crazy buying them.
+So we refined our recipes and began producing our products.
+We took [our CBD] to farmers’ markets and stores in Vermont, and everyone loved it.
+This was in 2017, before the CBD craze began.
+When we first started growing here, we were one of 14 farms; now there are over 600.
+We were one of the only vendors selling CBD products at farmers’ markets, and people went crazy for them.

-We’ve been doing farmers’ markets for fifteen years.
-We’d walk away from a good day at a veggie farmers market with about $300 to $500.
-And then we were walking away with $1,500 to $2,000 with CBD products.
-So, that was the thing that really made us start going for it.
+We’ve been doing farmers’ markets for 15 years.
+After a successful day at a vegetable farmers market, we’d leave with between $300 and $500.
+And then we walked away with $1,500 to $2,000 in CBD products.
+So, that was the catalyst for us to take action.

 Did you run into any challenges with these initial steps?